Hmg1no/Snake-Ladder-Cplus/README.md

 snakes.cpp - Implementation of Snake class
-mytest.cpp - A test file to test different methods of the snake class driver.txt - sample output from driver.cpp.
+mytest.cpp - A test file to test different methods of the snake class driver.txt - sample output from driver.cpp. driver.cpp - A sample program to test program functionality

 Snake Class: